1. Blog

 Your dog’s flatulence could be from food sensitivity.
 If your dog’s gas is accompanied by diarrhea, inflamed skin, itchiness, or an ear infection, food allergies could be the culprit.

 Take your pet to the DVM to determine the exact cause.
 It could be anything from dairy products/lactose or Brussels sprouts to poultry or soybeans, so they will likely tell you to do an elimination diet.
 Then you can figure out how to alter their dog food to a new food that is more tummy-friendly.
 Avoid giving table scraps of human food that they may have an intolerance to.
+Introduce new foods slowly and make sure the human food you do share is safe for dogs are two ways to prevent food allergies from affecting your dog too seriously.

 Does your dog eat kibble so fast that mealtimes last only a few seconds?
-Speedy eaters aren’t just inhaling their pet food, but wolfing down lots of swallowed air.
+Speedy eaters aren’t just inhaling their pet food, but wolfing down lots of buildup swallowed air.
 A lot of air in your dog’s body causes severe digestive issues that can lead to bloat (where the stomach twists), which is deadly if not treated quickly.

 If your furry friend eats with the speed of Usain Bolt, it’s time to look into getting a slow feeder to prevent serious consequences.